 The Read Manufacturer / Device ID Dual I/O instruction is similar to the Fast Read Dual I/O instruction.
 The instruction is initiated by driving the /CS pin low and shifting the instruction code "92h" followed by a 24-bit address (A23-A0) of 000000h, but with the capability to input the Address bits two bits per clock.
 After which, the Manufacturer ID for Winbond (EFh) and the Device ID are shifted out 2 bits per clock on the falling edge of CLK with most significant bits (MSB) first as shown in Figure 40.
 The Device ID values for the W25Q16JW are listed in Manufacturer and Device Identification table.
-If the 24-bit address is initially set to 000001h the Device ID will be read first and then followed by the Manufacturer ID.
 The Manufacturer and Device IDs can be read continuously, alternating from one to the other.
 The instruction is completed by driving /CS high.

 Figure 40.
-Read Manufacturer / Device ID Dual I/O Instruction (SPI Mode only)
+Read Manufacturer / Device ID Dual I/O Instruction

-The "Read Command Bypass Mode" bits M(7-0) must be set to Fxh to be compatible with Fast Read Dual I/O instruction.
+The bits M(7-0) must be set to Fxh to be compatible with Fast Read Dual I/O instruction.

-8.2.30 Read Manufacturer / Device ID Quad I/O (94h)
+8.2.25 Read Manufacturer / Device ID Quad I/O (94h)